-"NRC staff has reviewed the cost estimate for the [insert name and license number of facility] located at [insert location of facility] according to NUREG-1757, Volume 3, "Financial Assurance, Recordkeeping, and Timeliness."
-Based on this review, NRC staff has determined that the cost estimate submitted by the licensee [adequately OR does not adequately] reflect[s] the costs to carry out all required decommissioning activities prior to license termination [and, if the license is being terminated under restricted conditions, to enable an independent third party to assume and carry out responsibilities for any necessary control and maintenance of the site]."
+"NRC staff has reviewed the cost estimate[s] for the [insert name and license number of facility] located at [insert location of facility] according to NUREG-1757, Volume 3, "Financial Assurance, Recordkeeping, and Timeliness."
+Based on this review, NRC staff has determined that the cost estimate[s] submitted by the licensee [adequately] OR does not adequately] reflect[s] the costs to carry out all required decommissioning activities prior to license termination [and, if the license is being terminated under restricted conditions, to enable an independent third party to assume and carry out responsibilities for any necessary control and maintenance of the site]."

-4.2 CERTIFICATION STATEMENT
+4.2 PRESCRIBED AMOUNT

-This Section applies only to reviews of submissions that demonstrate financial assurance using one or more of the three certification amounts prescribed in 10 CFR Parts 30, 40, and 70.
+This section applies only to reviews of submissions that demonstrate financial assurance using one or more of the three prescribed amounts established in 10 CFR Parts 30, 40, and 70.

-The purpose of the review of the certification statement is to ensure that, based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35, 40.36, or 70.25, the licensee is eligible to use a certification of financial assurance and, if eligible, that the certification amount is appropriate.
+When a licensee proposes to use a prescribed amount of financial assurance, the purpose of the review of the certification of financial assurance is to ensure that, based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35(d), 40.36(b), or 70.25(d), the licensee is eligible to use a prescribed amount and, if eligible, that the prescribed amount is appropriate.